surveyjs/survey-pdf/docs/get-started-vue.md

 ---
-title: Save survey form to fillable PDF in a Vue app | SurveyJS
+title: Save survey form to fillable PDF in a Vue.js app | SurveyJS
 description: Export your SurveyJS survey, quiz, or poll to a fillable PDF form in a Vue application.
 A step-by-step guide to help you get started.
 ---
-# Export Survey to PDF in a Vue Application
+# Export Survey to PDF in a Vue.js Application

-PDF Export for SurveyJS allows your users to save surveys as interactive PDF documents.
+PDF Generator for SurveyJS allows your users to save surveys as interactive PDF documents.
 This tutorial describes how to add the export functionality to your Vue application.

 - [Install the `survey-pdf` npm package](#install-the-survey-pdf-npm-package)
 - [Configure Export Properties](#configure-export-properties)